Commodity-Driven Deforestation Learn how to correctly analyse this topic.

 Deforestation can have severe consequences on the environment.
 Some companies source products that contribute to deforestation directly, while others produce them.

 When assessing the impact of deforestation, make sure to focus on environmental impacts to contextualise the impact (i.e., assessing CO2 emissions or others).
-Also, analyse the depth, breadth, and persistence of the impact.
+Also, analyse the scale, scope, and irremediability of the impact.
 Make sure the readers can clearly identify the scale by providing the amount of deforestation that took place.

 Social impacts and the ecological impacts due to investments are covered in separate topics.